 What Can Document Management Workflow do for You?

-However, workflows have benefits as numerous as they are widespread in a variety of workplace settings: it automates business systems processes, ensures employees’ accountability, and clearly defines internal processes.
-In fact, when viewing workflows as a byproduct of the document management system, this byproduct aptly describes what a document management system is.
+However, document management workflows have benefits as numerous as they are widespread in a variety of workplace settings: it automates business systems processes, ensures employees’ accountability, and clearly defines internal processes.
+In fact, when viewing document management workflows as a byproduct of the document management system, this byproduct aptly describes what a document management system is.

-In this article, we’ll discuss why workflows are one of the most underutilized document management system features, and how to change this phenomenon through understanding its role in the organizational context.
+In this article, we’ll discuss why DMS workflows are one of the most underutilized document management system features, and how to change this phenomenon through learning more about its role in the organizational context.

 Why Document Management System Workflow is the Backbone of Paperless Offices